sacred-harp-minutes/1957/README.md

 # 1957
 Sacred Harp Minutes for 1957

 What else should we put here?

+Here are some more changes.